FlagAI-Open/FlagAI/examples/Aquila/Aquila-chat/README_en.md

     ```
     bash dist_trigger_docker.sh hostfile Aquila-chat-lora.yaml aquila-7b aquila_experiment
     ```
-    The model trained using LoRa needs to be inferred using "generate_chat_lora.py", and the Lora parameters used during training should be added when loading the model in the autoloader.
+    Note: When training Lora, it will generate an `adapter_config.json` and `adapter_model.bin` file, located in the output directory (at the same level as the log file).
+For inference, please run the `Aquila-chat/generate_chat_lora.py` file.
+The difference compared to regular inference is that the autoloader, when loading the model for inference, requires specifying the directory of the adapter files in the `adapter_dir` parameter.
 <details><summary>The correct output information is shown below:</summary>

 The following information will be output.
 Note that `NODES_NUM` should be equal to the number of nodes, and `LOGFILE` is the log file for the model run.